GDPR Compliance: Technical Requirements for Linux Systems

 When we think of availability of data, the first thing coming to mind might be high-available (HA) software solutions.
 While that helps with high service uptime, it does not much to protect data in itself.
 Backups are from a technical point of view more interesting.
 It starts with creating the backups (safely) and protect them as good as your original data.
-One of the requirements of your (next) backup solution might be the presence of a cryptographic library to encrypt the data.
-While it may be harder to have your live database fully encrypted, the backup data should be readable only by those having the key to unlock it.
+Your (next) backup solution might need to have a cryptographic library, to encrypt the data.
+The backup data should be only readable by those having the unlock key.

 One aspect of backups is often skipped: the restore.
 And as we know, your backup is as good as your restore.
 If you can’t restore data, your backup is worthless.
 You can only know how good your backup is by doing regular restores.
 Consider this a requirement for your backup solution as well, like having the option to perform automatic restores.